eclipse-sumo/sumo/docs/web/docs/Simulation/Meso.md

 ## Multimodal simulation

 By default, meso is meant to be used for road vehicles (i.e. cars and trucks).
-To make use of bicycles and edges that do not permit paasenger cars, option **--meso-lane-queue** must be set.
+To make use of bicycles and edges that do not permit passenger cars, option **--meso-lane-queue** must be set.
 This will turn every lane into a distinct queue instead of treating parallel lanes as a single queue.

 ## Outputs